anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 1) “Lockdowns save lives.”

 It has been [nearly a year](https://www.bbc.com/news/world-52103747) since the first round of lockdowns.
 Without any historical or scientific precedent indicating that lockdowns were even remotely effective at saving lives, governors and public health officials shut down their economies by legislative fiat without a single vote--go democracy!
 Unemployment and social isolation were mandated for millions.
 Questioning these Scientific<sup>TM</sup> mandates was deeply frowned upon.
-Nevertheless, after only a couple of months of lockdown data analysis [showed](https://www.aier.org/article/did-the-lockdown-save-lives/) that there was no correlation between deaths and the speed with which nations and states shut down:
+Nevertheless, a few months of lockdown was plenty of time for data analysts to [show](https://www.aier.org/article/did-the-lockdown-save-lives/) that there was no correlation between deaths and the speed with which nations and states shut down:

 ![Days to Lockdown](https://www.aier.org/wp-content/uploads/2020/05/ED-AZ636_Rodger_16U_20200426130615-1-1.jpg)